The original version of this post appeared on November 16, 2008.

-In the middle of the afternoon of Friday, December 30, 2005, Mizzou was getting its ass kicked in Shreveport, plain and simple.
-They were losing 21-0 to South Carolina, and the Gamecocks were driving, ball at the Mizzou 16.
+In the middle of the afternoon of Friday, December 30, 2005, Mizzou was getting its ass kicked in Shreveport.
+The Tigers were losing 21-0 to South Carolina, and the Gamecocks were driving, ball at the Mizzou 16.
 Mizzou had 63 yards of offense.
-A friend of mine texted me that they were chanting "Fire Pinkel" and "Gary Barnett" in the bar in which he was watching the game.
-I was the most steadfast Pinkel supporter I knew of, but even I found myself saying "I'm not saying they should fire Pinkel, but if they do I guess I can't complain much."
+A friend of mine texted me from a bar, saying that the patrons were chanting "Fire Pinkel" and "Gary Barnett."
+The worst of the Mizzou fan id was on full display, and it was almost understandable.
+I was the most steadfast Pinkel supporter I knew of, but even I found myself saying "I'm not saying they should fire Pinkel, but if they do, I guess I can't complain much."

 And Mizzou was heading back to Shreveport, with little to no fan interest.

 Meanwhile, South Carolina's turnaround had begun.
-Lou Holtz had managed some success in Columbia, SC, but his last three years were mediocre, and he had announced his retirement in November 2004.
-The Gamecocks had pulled of a supposed coup by luring Steve Spurrier back into the college ranks with pretty golf courses and a fresh SEC gig, and after a 2-3 start to the '05 season, SC had ripped off five straight wins before a season-ending loss to Clemson.
-Sophomore QB Blake Mitchell was looking good, RSFr WR Sidney Rice was looking great.
+Lou Holtz had managed some success in Columbia East, but his last three years were mediocre, and he had announced his retirement in November 2004.
+The Gamecocks had pulled of a supposed coup by luring Steve Spurrier back into the college ranks with pretty golf courses and a fresh SEC gig, and after a 2-3 start to the 2005 season, SC had ripped off five straight wins before a season-ending loss to Clemson.
+Sophomore QB Blake Mitchell was looking good, and redshirt freshman WR Sidney Rice was looking great.
 The defense was hard-hitting.
 The future was bright, to say the least.

-A quarter-and-a-half into the Independence Bowl, it seems like the game was just a formality and a coronation of a new SEC power.
-Faster and physically dominant, the 'Cocks were about to go up 28-0...only Mitchell threw his first bad pass of the game, and Marcus King made an easy pick.
-With a convoy ahead of him, he took it 99 yards for a TD, and it was 21-7.
-It was a mere speedbump, however, as South Carolina responded with a 7-play, 64-yard TD drive, and it was 28-7.
+A quarter-and-a-half into the Independence Bowl, it seemed like the game was just a formality, the coronation of a new SEC power.
+Faster and physically dominant, the 'Cocks were about to go up 28-0.
+However, Mitchell threw his first bad pass of the game, and Marcus King made an easy pick.
+With a convoy ahead of him, he took it 99 yards for a touchdown, and it was 21-7.
+It was a mere speed bump, however, as South Carolina responded with a seven-play, 64-yard scoring drive.
+28-7.
 After a trade of punts, Mizzou got the ball with 1:53 left in the first half, and it was time for Brad Smith to knock the shackles off of the Mizzou offense.

-But South Carolina managed to get off the mat themselves.
-A 13-play, 6:00 drive got them in FG range, and a Josh Brown chip shot tied the game at 31-31.
-In response, Brad Smith ripped off a 60-yard run to the SC 18.
-Three plays later, it was another TD for #16, and with 2:05 left, Mizzou was up 38-31.
-In the last 30 minutes of play, Mizzou had outscored the Gamecocks 31-3, and that was despite the scoreless 7-minute drive to start the second half.
+But South Carolina managed to get off the mat as well.
+A 13-play, six-minute drive got the Gamecocks in field goal range, and a Josh Brown chip shot tied the game at 31-31.
+But in response, Smith ripped off a 60-yard run to the SC 18.
+Three plays later, he scored his third touchdown.
+With 2:05 left, Mizzou was up 38-31.
+In the last 30 minutes of play, Mizzou had outscored the Gamecocks 31-3, and that was despite the scoreless seven-minute drive to start the second half.

-And wherever Missouri heads after Chase Daniel, Chase Coffman, William Moore, Tommy Saunders, and the rest of this "Greatest Senior Class in Missouri history" departs, I can say that everything I know about the Missouri program right now-- the national perception, the improved facilities, the All-Americans, the all-but-lifetime contract in store for Gary Pinkel--might not have happened if not for the second half of the 2005 Independence Bowl, and everybody who had a part to play in that game but wasn't around for Mizzou's surge in success (Brad Smith, Marcus King, Tony Palmer, Derrick Ming, etc.) gets a giant tip of the cap.
+And wherever Missouri heads after Gary Pinkel eventually leaves, one can certainly say that everything we've come to know at the Mizzou program -- the new conference, the national perception, the upgraded facilities, the All-Americans, the first-rounders -- might not have come to fruition if not for a second half comeback.
+And everybody who had a part to play in that game but wasn't around for Mizzou's surge in success -- Brad Smith, Marcus King, Tony Palmer, Derrick Ming, Darnell Terrell -- gets a giant tip of the cap.